jawknee59/air-hockey-game/README.md

 Overview

 Remake an air hockey game using canvas.
-- Controlling user's mallet via mouse
-- Keeps track of the score (player1 vs AI)
-- First one to five points, declares winner

 Technologies Used
 - HTML
 - CSS
 - JavaScript
 - Canvas

+User Stories
+As a user, I want the ability to:
+- Click the 'start' button to enable the game
+- Click the 'rules' button to see the rules of the game
+- Move the mallet around using the mouse
+- Moving the mallet and not passing the middle of rink boundry
+- Able to hit the puck with the mallet
+- See points being tracked on the scoreboard when someone scores
+- Click the 'pause' button to pause the game
+- See who the winner is, for whoever scores 5 points first

 Wireframes